TriumphLLC/Blend4Web/doc_src/web_player.rst

-You can copy the directory containing the web player files, namely ``deploy/apps/webplayer``, from the Blend4Web SDK distribution and deploy it on your web site.
-You can place the exported scene files on your web site and specify the path to them (absolute or relative) with the ``load`` web player parameter.
+You can copy the directory containing the web player files, namely ``deploy/apps/webplayer``, from the Blend4Web SDK distribution and deploy it on your website.
+You can place the exported scene files on your website and specify the path to them (absolute or relative) with the ``load`` web player parameter.